Custom content

 Any attribute not explicitly included in the allowed list will be sanitized, including:

-Style attributes (style
+Style attributes (style)

-Script-related attributes (javascript:
+Script-related attributes (javascript: URLs)

-Custom data attributes (data-*
+Custom data attributes (data-*)

-Meta attributes (http-equiv
+Meta attributes (http-equiv, content)

 The following CSS properties are always disallowed for security reasons: